Profile Files

 Where MUREX_PRELOAD

-are directories rather than absolute file names, the path is appended with the default file names as named above.
+are directories rather than absolute file names, the path is appended with the default file names. ie the file name listed above.

 For people who wish to use XDG paths, in many instances you can get away with setting the follow prior to launching Murex (eg in /etc/profile.d